andrewphm/slacker/README.md

     <img src="./preview.png" alt="Preview of Slacker chat app">
 </a>

-Slacker Team Chat is a full stack real-time chat application with authentication.
+Slackr Team Chat is a full stack real-time chat application with authentication.
 It's based off the team collaborating chat application [Slack](https://slack.com/) and it's powered by [Stream](https://getstream.io/).
 Some of the features are:

 - Signup and login authentication
 - User Avatar with image